Hadi-Nasser0/rag_deploy/README.md

-# Project Title
+# GenAI-rag-assistant

 ## Description
-The application provides a Retrieval‑Augmented Generation (RAG) service.
+The application provides a GenAI based on Retrieval‑Augmented Generation (RAG) service.
 It exposes an API that accepts a user query, retrieves relevant documents from a vector store, and generates a response using a large language model.
 The architecture consists of three main components: